 Anthropic CEO Dario Amodei has long positioned the company as the responsible alternative in the AI arms race.
 Unlike competitors racing to build ever-more-powerful models, Amodei's team emphasized constitutional AI and safety research.
 That philosophy apparently extends to refusing certain military applications, particularly those involving offensive weapons systems or autonomous decision-making in combat scenarios.
 The stance puts Anthropic at odds with OpenAI and Google, both of which have signed defense contracts despite internal employee resistance.

 The timing couldn't be more fraught.
-OpenAI recently reversed its ban on military applications, opening the door to Pentagon partnerships while maintaining it won't build autonomous weapons. faced employee walkouts in 2018 over Project Maven before eventually renewing defense work under stricter guidelines. never hesitated, securing a $22 billion contract for AR headsets designed for combat.
+OpenAI recently reversed its ban on military applications, opening the door to Pentagon partnerships while maintaining it won't build autonomous weapons.
+Google faced employee walkouts in 2018 over Project Maven before eventually renewing defense work under stricter guidelines.
+Microsoft never hesitated, securing a $22 billion contract for AR headsets designed for combat.
 Anthropic's resistance makes it an outlier just as the Pentagon is desperate to counter China's military AI development.